GrammaTech/grammatech.github.io/prj/mnemosyne.md

 *reliable* software.
 In this video:

 1. Codex generates a method body from a documentation string.
-   Unfortunately as is true of many ML-generated functions this implementation has a bug.
+   Unfortunately, as is true of many ML-generated functions this implementation has a bug.
 2. After the generated code is inserted, Mnemosyne's Hypothesis muse engages to test the new code.
 3. Hypothesis finds an example illustrating an error in the generated code.
-4. The developer updates the documentation to describe newly identified edge case.
+4. The developer updates the documentation to describe the newly identified edge case.
 5. Codex then generates a more correct function body in response to the enhanced documentation string.